 4. Cross Country Endorsement

-The Cross-Country Endorsement can only be issued if the applicant has already qualified for a Bronze Endorsement or SPL/LAPL(S) and has the approval of the CFI.
+The Cross-Country Endorsement can only be issued if the applicant has already qualified for a Bronze Endorsement and has the approval of the CFI.

 1. Soaring Flight;

 The candidate must complete a soaring flight of at least one hour in duration after release.
-The soaring flight must be under the supervision of a BGA instructor or Official Observer, who must complete and certify the report.
+The soaring flight must be evidenced by a logger trace (IGC approval not required), by an instructor observing, or by an OO observing.

 2. Field Selection Test;